-He began his professional career in 1969 as an accountant.
-He has worked at the Amorim Group since 1970, as an accountant, CFO, general BU's manager and director at several companies.
+Started working in 1969, as an accountant.
+He has worked at the Amorim Group since 1970, as an accountant, CFO, general BU manager and director at several companies.

-He has experience in human resource management and remuneration practices, resulting from the many positions occupied.
+Experience in the management of human resources and remuneration practices, which comes from the numerous positions held.